bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 ## Versions

 By default, when you `npm install` a [Buf module](../../../cli/modules-workspaces/), the BSR generates code from the most recent [reference](../../../cli/modules-workspaces/#referencing-a-module) for the module.
 However, you can also install a specific SDK version using NPM's standard `@` syntax, referencing an explicit version or a commit or label name.
-To discover SDK versions, you can browse a repository's SDK page, which has installation instructions and an interactive UI.The basic install command is:
+To discover SDK versions, you can browse a repository's SDK page, which has installation instructions and an interactive UI.

+The basic install command is:

 ```console
 $ npm install @buf/connectrpc_eliza.bufbuild_es